josmar-crwdstffng/angular/aio/content/start/start-data.md

     <code-example header="src/app/cart.service.ts" path="getting-started/src/app/cart.service.ts" region="methods"></code-example>

     *   The `addToCart()` method appends a product to an array of `items`
-    *   The `getItems()` method collects the items users add to the cart and returns each item with its associated quantity
+    *   The `getItems()` method collects the items users add to the cart and returns each item with the associated quantity
     *   The `clearCart()` method returns an empty array of items, which empties the cart

 <a id="product-details-use-cart-service"></a>